mpenning/ciscoconfparse/README.md

 ---------------------------------------------

 Yes.
 [Cisco Systems][27] maintains their own copy of `CiscoConfParse()`.
-The terms of the GPLv3 license allow this as long as they don't distribute their (unpublished and modified) private copy.
-The exact definition of distribute becomes quite important here.
+The terms of the GPLv3 license allow this as long as they don't distribute their modified private copy in binary form.
+Also refer to this [GPLv3 License primer / GPLv3 101][45].
+Officially, modified copies of CiscoConfParse source-code [must also be licensed as GPLv3][45].

 Dear [Cisco Systems][27]: please consider porting your improvements back into the [`github ciscoconfparse repo`](https://github.com/mpenning/ciscoconfparse).